 The Town has previously undertaken in Continuing Disclosure Agreements entered into for the benefit of holders of certain of its general obligation bonds and notes to provide certain annual financial information and event notices pursuant to Rule 15c2-12(b)(5).
-In the past 5 years, the Town has not failed to comply, in any material respects, with its previous undertakings under such agreements.
-The annual information filing for the fiscal year ending 6/30/2007 was purportedly posted untimely and at various times by the NRMSIRs.
-The Town believes it timely filed the 6/30/2007 annual information with Disclosure USA and the untimely posting with the then NRMSIRs is due to the process of or between Disclosure USA and the NRMSIRs.
+In the past 5 years, the Town has not failed to comply, in any material respects, with its undertakings under such agreements.

-Financial Advisor
+Municipal Advisor

-The Town has retained Independent Bond and Investment Consultants LLC ("IBIC LLC") of Madison, Connecticut, as financial advisor in connection with the issuance and sale of the Bonds.
+The Town has retained Independent Bond and Investment Consultants LLC ("IBIC LLC") of Madison, Connecticut, as municipal advisor in connection with the issuance and sale of the Bonds.
 Although IBIC LLC has assisted in the preparation of the Official Statement, IBIC LLC is not obligated to undertake, and has not undertaken to make, an independent verification or to assume responsibility for the accuracy, completeness, or fairness of the information contained in the Official Statement.
 IBIC LLC is an independent municipal bond advisory firm and is not engaged in the business of providing investment advice, underwriting, trading or distributing municipal securities or other public securities.